 Graduate students may receive a paid research or teaching assistantship during the course of their degree program.
 Each assistantship has a set number of hours associated with it, either at 0.33 FTE (no more than 13.2 work hours per week; 9 hours of tuition remission per semester) or 0.49 FTE (no more than 19.6 work hours per week; 12 hours of tuition remission per semester).
-Graduate Assistants are considered employees of SNR.
-These work hours are considered independent of their graduate program.
+Graduate Assistants are considered employees, and their work assignments are normally independent of their graduate program.
 Advisers/supervisors are to discuss their expectations with the students; total work hours are not to exceed the limit set by their FTE.
 If the graduate assistant is not meeting expectations, they may lose their assistantship, but may continue on their degree program.
 A student must be on the assistantship for the full semester in order to receive the benefits.

-Assistantship appointments are either 0.49 Full-Time Equivalent (FTE) and work 15-19.6 hours per week or 0.33 FTE and work 10-13.3 hours per week.
-Work assignments are independent of the student's graduate program.
+Assistantship appointments are usually 0.49 Full-Time Equivalent (FTE) and require work hours of 15-19.6 per week.
+Select Assistantships may have .33 FTE and work hours of 10-13.3 per week.
+Work assignments can be independent of the student's graduate program.

 Health coverage for the fall semester is from mid-August through December and for the spring semester is January through mid-August.
 More information can be found at: http://health.unl.edu.